metal detector rental Santa Monica Tag | Page 29 of 78 | The Ring Finders

 Don’t let the County beach cleaning machines take your lost valuable, call as soon as possible!
 I will work hard, using the most up to date metal detectors, to help you find what you thought might never be found again.
 I search, Beverly Hills, Hermosa Beach, Huntington Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Newport Beach, Northridge, Pasadena, Redondo Beach, Santa Monica, Seal Beach, Simi Valley, Thousand Oaks, Torrance, Venice Beach, Zuma Beach, and all parks, yards, gardens, and ponds (to 5 foot depths) in all of Orange County, all of Los Angeles County, and Ventura County.

-2 1/2 Karat Diamond Lost in Grass in Pacific Palisades, CA…Found and Joyously Returned.
+Diamond Wedding Band Lost in the Sand at Hermosa Beach, CA…Found and Joyously Returned.

 • from Redondo Beach (California, United States)